Andrew-S-Rosen/cbe504/main.typ

 // ==== BET Theory for Multilayer Adsorption

-// _This is an "advanced topic" not discussed in class and provided solely for the interested reader._
+// _This is an"advanced topic" not discussed in class and provided solely for the interested reader._

 // The models we have discussed so far assume that there is only a monolayer of adsorbates along the surface.
 // However, multiple layers of adsorbates that are stabilized by van der Waals interactions are oftentimes possible, particularly at low temperatures and high gas pressures.